First-time homebuyer programs, grants and loans

-Offered at the state level are numerous DPA grants that enable first-time homeowners to obtain assistance with their down payments.
-The mortgage industry has always relied on some form of down payment to secure mortgages, and while FHA loans (under HUD) allow eligible homebuyers access to down payments options starting at 3.5% of the principal, sometimes first-time homebuyers need additional help.
+Offered at the state and local level are numerous DPA grants that enable first-time homeowners to obtain assistance with their down payments.
+The mortgage industry has always relied on some form of down payment to secure mortgages.
+While FHA loans (under HUD) allow eligible homebuyers access to down payment options starting at 3.5% of the principal, sometimes first-time homebuyers need additional help.

 There are over 2,000 DPA programs available.
 Let’s look at a couple of the most popular:

 Administered by the CBC Mortgage Agency, the Chenoa Fund** offers eligible homebuyers 3.5% down payment assistance.
 This would essentially cancel out the 3.5% down payment that FHA requires to obtain a mortgage.
 Chenoa doesn’t grant the funds outright; they offer qualified applicants a zero-interest second mortgage with a 30-year term.
 If the borrower makes 36 consecutive, on-time payments on the first mortgage, this second mortgage will be forgiven.

 Applicants should expect to have a credit score of at least 620 and a DTI (debt-to-income ratio) of no more than 45%.
 If a payment is missed, all is not lost.
 You will be given an opportunity to contact Chenoa and restart your 36-month on-time payment agreement.

 This Fannie Mae program enables eligible homebuyers to get assistance with down payments and/or closing costs from approved third parties.
 Community Seconds is a type of second mortgage and must meet certain guidelines for underwriting.

 Also, if a borrower is using assistance from a state, local, or non-profit organization, the program has to meet Fannie Mae Community Seconds guidelines to be an acceptable sources of funds.